samirose/minutil/uuniq/README.md

 - Implement POSIX standard set of `uniq` command-line flags
 - Add fuzz testing
 - More optimisation ideas:
-  - Store the hash set nodes and the line strings to separate arenas.
-The hypothesis is that improved locality will speed up the hash set lookups.
   - Compute hash for the input line as it is scanned for newline.
 Possibly utilises better processor's ILP.
 Might clash with implementation of -f and -s flags.
 - Add Linux x86 CRT-free platform
 - Maybe add Linux aarch64 CRT-free platform